State Summary 2017 — Pennsylvania

 Major Program Accomplishments or Outputs

-Ag on the Go- Piloted new program designed to bring hands-on science related to agriculture into inner-city classrooms.
-Completed visits to 15 schools in 3 major cities across the state with 100% funding for schools.
-Reached 2700 3rd-5th grade students in qualifying title one classrooms.
+Ag on the Go- Completed 55 visits to inner city schools in 4 major cities across the state with 100% funding for schools.
+Reached 4,125 3rd-5th grade students in qualifying title one classrooms.

-PA Friends of Ag Foundation completed the process of becoming the state affiliate for Food, Land and People in Pennsylvania.
-2 trainings were held providing educational materials to 70 educators to assist them in incorporating agriculture into their classrooms.
+Conducted 4 Food, Land & people trainings were held providing educational materials to 115 educators to assist them in incorporating agriculture into their classrooms.

 Major Program Impacts or Outcomes

 95,625 students, grades k-8, were educated last year in the Mobile Ag Ed Science Lab, with pre/post surveys showing a 10% increase in agricultural literacy.

 4,125 inner-city students, grades 3-5, received hands-on science instruction, related to agriculture through the Ag on the Go program.

 Reached 24,000 attendees at 3 other major public events promoting general agricultural literacy.